crispab/crisp-dna/_docs/what-is-crisp.md

 Our purpose is simple: to enable our Members to be happy.
 We measure only one thing and that's their happiness.

-We refer to this as "our home" which we've visualsed below, along with a description of other things  that are important to us.
+Referred to as "our home", we've visualsed it below, along with a description of other things  that are important to us.

-[insert our home]
 ![What is Product Space](../assets/WhatIsCrispA3-sv.jpg "What is Product Space")

-It hangs on the wall in our office, and we bring it to our gatherings and meetups to reminds us of who we are and why and also in case we want to update it.
+It hangs on the wall in our office, and we bring it to our gatherings and meetups to reminds us of who we are and why, and also in case we want to update it.

+## What we do

+We are a product management consultancy.
+We provide coaching, assessment and other services that relate to digital product management and all its flavours.

 In simple terms, we are a consultancy.
 But a consultancy done differently.
 Very differently.
-We consult in product management and all its flavours.

 ## What we value